brentlintner/linus/TRACKER.md

 ## Epics

 * Make stable regardless of file size and output length
-* Make stable in terms of good code generation and context awareness
+* Make stable in terms of runnable code generation and context awareness
 * Have a test suite
-* More code correct (or is the no pruning causing hallucinations?)

 ## Current

+* Does having more succinct, highly cohesive, short method code help the AI's context awareness?

 ## Backlog